Craig Foster (Jamaican footballer): Harrisburg City Islanders

 In July 2015, Foster was loaned to USL side Harrisburg City Islanders for the remainder of the 2015 season.
 Foster scored in his debut for the Islanders against New York Red Bulls II on 12 July 2015.
 Ahead of the 2016 season, Foster's loan option was exercised bringing him permanently on the Islanders roster.

 In January 2017, Foster rejoined FC Reno.

 In January 2018, Foster transferred to Humble Lions F.C. in the RSPL.
 He scored 2 goals in his first three games at his new club.

 Universidad SC

 Craig Foster began his Central America career in Guatemala, joining Universidad SC in January 2019.

 AD Chalatenango

 He transferred to AD Chalatenango in July 2019, going on to score 10 goals in 18 matches during the Apertura 2019.

 A.D.
 Municipal Pérez Zeledón

 Craig Foster joined A.D.
 Municipal Pérez Zeledón in January 2020.

 AD Chalatenango

 He returned to Chalatenango in January 2021.

 International career

 In 2010, he led Jamaica U20 national team to the 2011 CONCACAF Finals scoring eight goals during qualifying.

 Style of play

-Foster is a fast, strong, and energetic forward, who is known for his accurate finishing ability with both feet.
-A powerful and prolific goalscorer with good technique, composure in front of goal, and an ability to play off other forwards, Foster is primarily deployed as a central striker.
+Fosteris a forward, who is noted for his physical speed and stamina.
+His playing style includes the ability to shoot accurately with both his left and right feet.
+Regarded as a prolific goalscorer with good technique, composure in front of goal, and an ability to play off other forwards, Foster is primarily deployed as a central striker.